wichaisw/colt-algorithm-course/README.md

 ## Problem Solving Patterns
 * Frequency Counter
-    * create objects as dictionaries to count occurrence of each members.
+    * create objects as dictionaries to count occurrences of each member.
 The keys are members' representative, the values are occurrences;
     * suitable for counting / searching for unique members
 * Multiple Pointers
     * must use with sorted members, like a sorted number array
     * create pointers correspond to position like index
     * one might moves towards the end and another might moves toward the beginning, or even start in the middle, it's depends
-    * suitable to count unique values, find duplicate, or get result of specific members that go through some operation
+    * suitable to count unique values, find duplicate, find a specific pair, or get result of specific members that go through some operation
 * Sliding Window
     * create a window (array or number) from one position to another
     * the window might be a sum of number or string